innabelaya/test-project/QuickStart.en.md

     };
 [Code sample](https://gist.github.com/innabelaya/8915389) .bem/repo.db.js.

-Then, make your pages take blocks from the block level provided by the library.
+Next make your pages take blocks from the block level provided by the library.
 Do this by tuning a bundle configuration in a `desktop.bundles/.bem/level.js`.

     exports.getConfig = function() {